CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 An optional parameter lets you set the maximum amount of time you want to use the RDNSS for domain name resolution.
 You can set a value between 0 and 4294967295 seconds or use the keyword `infinte` to set the time to never expire.
 If you set the value to 0, Cumulus Linux no longer advertises the RDNSS address.

-The following command example sets the RDNSS address to 2001:db8:1::100 and the lifetime to infinite:
+The following example commands set the RDNSS address to 2001:db8:1::100 and the lifetime to infinite:

 {{< tabs "TabID257 ">}}
 {{< tab "NVUE Commands ">}}